 - Unity UI event system events: Use your mouse or keyboard to interact with these elements directly in the Unity Editor.

 Instant Preview determines which orientation to use based on the aspect ratio of the preview window.
 If the aspect ratio is changed, Instant Preview will restart in order to properly match the orientation.

-Instant Preview is supported on Windows (discrete GPUs only) and macOS
+Instant Preview is supported on Windows (discrete GPUs only) and macOS development machines.

 Use Instant Preview in Unity